 Bertha Fellows will be selected on individual merit but also on their complementary skills to the cohort, their existing and/or proposed networks and prospects for long-term impact of their work.

 Applicants may come from and work in any country, but to ensure that this cohort of Bertha Fellows is able to be fully participatory, we require all applicants to be proficient in spoken and written English and able to deliver their final work in English.

 Like never before in humanity’s history, we live in times of overlapping crises.
 After decades of governments and industry ignoring science about climate change, finally, the world seems to be waking up to the fact that business as usual is no longer an option.
-Our climate and all people living on earth are in deep crisis and unless there is systemic change, billions of us - especially in the Global South - are facing certain catastrophic problems within the next ten years.
+Our climate and all people living on earth are in deep crisis and unless there is quantum change, billions of us – especially in the Global South – are facing certain catastrophic problems within the next decade.
 A challenge on this scale requires collaborative and interdisciplinary action.